kgorking/ecs/README.md

 ```

 ## Flags
-The behaviour of components can be changed by using component flags, which can change how they are managed
+The behavior of components can be changed by using component flags, which can change how they are managed
 internally and can offer performance and memory benefits.
 Flags can be added to components using the `ecs_flags()` macro:

 ### `tag`